munificent/craftinginterpreters/book/classes.md

 ^code return-in-initializer (1 before, 1 after)

 We're *still* not done.
-We statically disallow returning a *value* from an initializer, but you can still use an empty early `return`:
+We statically disallow returning a *value* from an initializer, but you can still use an empty early `return`.

 ```lox
 class Foo {